Simona Lazăr

 Simona Nicoleta Lazăr is a Romanian poet, writer, journalist, food critic, gastronom, publisher and author of cookbooks.
 She is a member of the Union of Professional Journalists of Romania (UZP) and of the Association of Journalists and Writers of Tourism of Romania (AJTR).
-She is married with the journalist Valentin Țigău.
+She is married to journalist Valentin Țigău.
 Her press name is Simona Lazăr while her civil name is Simona Nicoleta Țigău.